karuppiah7890/kafka-protobuf-producer/STORY.md

 Next Steps would be

-- Try to use JSON format of the protobuf message as input for the tool
+- Try to use JSON format of the protobuf message as input for the tool - PARTIALLY DONE
-  - CLI input - direct standard input or file input - a single JSON file maybe
+  - CLI input - direct standard input or file input - a single JSON file maybe - PARTIALLY DONE
-- Use Protobuf message metadata and parse the JSON input to form Protobuf messages
+- Use Protobuf message metadata and parse the JSON input to form Protobuf messages - DONE
-- Run the app to produce dummy data
+- Run the app to produce dummy data - DONE
-- Consume dummy data with kafka protobuf consumer tool
+- Consume dummy data with kafka protobuf consumer tool - DONE

 Now we can use any JSON message and Protobuf message metadata data to produce any / most protobuf messages into Kafka.
 Why do I say "most" instead of "any"